 The Building Technologies Office (BTO) research portfolio of advanced technologies, systems, tools, and strategies aimed at improving the energy performance of commercial buildings is constantly changing based on congressional direction.
 This page outlines some of the BTO's past research areas.
-For more information on these research results, visit the pages below and the Commercial Buildings Resource Database.
+For more information on these research results, visit the pages below.

 Data centers are one of the most energy intensive building types.
 BTO has worked to develop strategies which can be used to more efficiently design and operate these use spaces.

 BTO has supported the Global Superior Energy Performance (GSEP) partnership, which is a multi-country effort to create and harmonize nationally accredited energy performance certifications programs.